JanmayHem/world-cup-analysis/README.md

 # World Cup Analysis
-A proper analysis on the 2022 T20 WC to find the best possible team from that World Cup, along with Visualization and Dashboarding

 This project aims to perform a proper analysis on the 2022 T20 WC to find the best possible team from that World Cup.
 The analysis is carried out using data scraping, preprocessing, and visualization techniques.